XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ### Recent History LedgerHashes

 There is exactly one `LedgerHashes` object of the "recent history" sub-type in every ledger after the genesis ledger.
-This object contains the most recent 256 ledgers (or fewer, if the ledger history has less than 256 ledgers total) in the `Hashes` array.
+This object contains the identifying hashes of the most recent 256 ledger versions (or fewer, if the ledger history has less than 256 ledgers total) in the `Hashes` array.
 Whenever a new ledger is closed, part of the process of closing it involves updating the "recent history" object with the hash of the previous ledger version this ledger version is derived from (also known as this ledger version's _parent ledger_).
 When there are more than 256 hashes, the oldest one is removed.

 Using the "recent history" `LedgerHashes` object of a given ledger, you can get the hash of any ledger index within the 256 ledger versions before the given ledger version.